 - Shaving brush with black alloy handle & stand with bowl, shaving soap

 - Natural boar hair bristles and colorful resin handle

 - Boar Hair

 - Price: $

-In this article, we’ll show you the best shaving brush kits and then discuss why you should really be using a shaving brush, how to work up a bowl of shaving cream, and where to find the best shaving brush.
+In this article, we’ll show you options of the best shaving brush to transform your shave and then discuss why you should really be using the best shaving brush, how to work up a bowl of shaving cream, and where to find the best one.

 Best Shaving Brush Kit for Luxury: Grutti Premium Shaving Kit

 This Miusco shaving razor and brush stand is the best shaving brush kit for the elitist shaver.
 It is the epitome of luxury.
 With a polished chrome stand and matching razor, this shaving cream brush and bowl will look excellent on any vanity.
 It’s minimalist style is striking, and the wood trimmings add a bit of class.